ChaosSaber/ChaosSabers-Armour-Set-Search/README.md

 - Advanced search funtion: like normal search function but you can input what cells you have and filter out armour which is currently not in rotation
 - Currently only supports heroic Maelstrom
 - Save/load of searches
+- manage your available cells

 ## planned features
-- better cell organizing window
 - maybe saving/loading of single sets
 - Sorting filtering of search results
 - Integrating unique skills
 - Add pre heroic Maelstrom equipment
 - maybe some kind of export function to something like https://www.dauntless-builder.com
-- displaying more infos to equipment on mouse over like the skills or available cell slots

 ## Building the program
 - This software use cmake to organize the building process
 - It needs Qt to be compiled
+- It needs openssl to be executed